jtmuller5/neurd/README.md

 ### Customization

 The Neurd VS Code Extension will use the templates in the `templates` folder.
 These templates are simply markdown files that you can edit.
 Any changes to `daily.md`, `weekly.md`, or `note.md` will be used in applied to all future notes.

+You can also create custom templates by adding a new markdown file to the `templates` directory.
+To use it, run the "Neurd: Create Note from Custom Template" command and select your new template.
+All templates in the `templates` directory are detected automatically.

 ### Folder Organization